alliance-genome/agr_loader/README.md

 - local_submission_system.json is a file consumed in addition to the submission system data (from the submission system API) that is used to customize non-submission system files like ontology files.

 ## ENV Variables
-- DOWNLOAD_HOST - the s3 bucket from which files are pulled.
 - ALLIANCE_RELEASE - the release version that this code acts on.
 - FMS_API_URL - the host from which this code pulls its available file paths from (submission system host).
 Note: the submission system host is reliant on the ferret file grabber.
 That pipeline is responsible for ontologie files and GAF files being up to date.
 And, the submission system requires a snapshot to be taken to fetch 'latest' files.
 - TEST_SCHEMA_BRANCH - If set that branch of the agr_schema wil be used instead of master